jimzhong/oauth-server/README.md

 ## The length of parameters

-Name | Max length in bytes
+Name | Max length in ASCII characters
 -----|------------------
 App ID| 16
 App Secret | 64